DigitalPublishingToolkit/TOD18-Geoblocking/md/07TrimbleGeoblockingandEvasion.md

 entirely; however, contracting parties can eliminate some geoblocking, and limited geoblocking evasion could mitigate some of the effects of geoblocking where the use of geoblocking exceeds what is required by law.
-For example, a system of “digital passports” could facilitate access to users who travel abroad.[^04TrimbleGeoblockingandEvasion_35]
+For example, a system of 'digital passports' could facilitate access to users who travel abroad.[^04TrimbleGeoblockingandEvasion_35]

 ## References